 We also will take the notation that $\hat{\beta}_{0}(0) = \lim_{\lambda_0 \searrow 0} \hat{\beta}_{0}(\lambda_0)$ represents the ridgeless estimator (and similarly for $\hat{\beta}_1^{S}$ and $\hat{\beta}_1^{TL}$).
 In this setting of course $\hat{\beta}_0$ represents our ridge/ridgeless estimator for Task~0, $\hat{\beta}_1^{S}$ is our standard ridge/ridgeless estimator for Task~1, and $\hat{\beta}_1^{TL}$ is our transfer learning estimator for Task~1 that takes the solution of Task~0 as its prior.

 We note here that $\hat{\beta}_{1}^{\mathrm{TL}}(\lambda_1 \mid \hat{\beta}_0)$ corresponds exactly to the MAP estimator with Gaussian prior $\beta \sim N(\hat{\beta}_0, \lambda_1^{-1} I)$ and matches practical L2-SP fine-tuning \cite{xuhong2018explicit} and the isotropic EWC penalty \cite{kirkpatrick2017overcoming}.
+While our theoretical analysis assumes an explicit L2-SP penalty, standard fine-tuning protocols rely on the implicit regularization of SGD initialized at $\theta_0$.
+For limited training horizons, the optimization trajectory remains anchored in the basin of $\theta_0$, functionally approximating the L2-SP constraint.
+Thus, we expect the regularization-variance trade-offs identified in our ridge analysis to persist in standard fine-tuning.
 We also note that we do not reweight our penalty by a task metric $H$ and stick with standard Euclidean distancing for our ridge penalty.
 This differs from the whitened/metric-based formulations and also more accurately reflects typical implementations of L2-SP and fine-tuning where the penalty is applied in Euclidean parameter space without whitening.

 To evaluate out-of-sample performance of these estimators we will use their expected prediction risk:

 where $||v||_{\Sigma}^2 = v^\top \Sigma v $.